We aim to bring value to your business through technology!

 And here we reach the question of AI ethics in decision-making processes.

-Executive reluctance may reflect the reality that businesses are under greater pressure than ever before to guarantee that their operations are moral and ethical, and AI-assisted judgments must reflect these values as well.
-Currently, research and educational institutions are trying to apply human values to AI systems, and these values are being converted into engineering terminology that robots can grasp.
+Executive reluctance may reflect the reality that businesses are under great pressure to guarantee moral and ethical operations.
+Currently, research institutions try to apply human values to AI, by converting them into engineering terminology that robots can grasp.
 For instance, Stuart Russell, a computer science professor at the University of California, Berkeley, pioneered the Value Alignment Principle, which basically “rewards” AI systems for more acceptable conduct.
 AI systems or robots may be taught to read tales, understand appropriate sequences of events, and better reflect successful behavior.

 Lastly, we should consider transparency when implementing and relying on AI solutions.

 If there is a lack of transparency, executives may be hesitant to absorb AI judgments.
 Thus, the data used to train algorithms must be stored securely, validated, audited, and encrypted to be held accountable.
 Immutable and auditable storage is also possible with emerging approaches like blockchain and other distributed ledger technologies.
-Furthermore, a third-party governance system must be established to verify that AI choices are not just understandable but also founded on facts and data.
-At the end of the day, it should be feasible to demonstrate that a human expert, given the identical data set, would have come to the same conclusions — and that AI didn’t tamper with the results.
+Furthermore, a third-party governance system should verify that AI choices are not just understandable but also founded on factual data.
+Ultimately, it should be feasible to demonstrate that a human, given the identical data, would come to the same conclusions.

 For strategic reasons, more AI-assisted decision-making will inevitably be observed in the executive suite.
-For the time being, AI will be used to aid people in decision-making to conduct enhanced intelligence, rather than delivering perfect insights at the touch of a button like a unicorn.
-Assuring that the output of these AI-assisted judgments is based on trustworthy, impartial, explainable, ethical, moral, and transparent insights will help business leaders have confidence in AI-assisted decisions not only today but also in the future.
+Furthermore, AI can aid people in decision-making to conduct enhanced intelligence, rather than deliver perfect insights.
+Assuring that the output of these AI-assisted judgments is based on trustworthy, impartial, explainable, ethical, and transparent insights will help business leaders have confidence in AI-assisted decisions not only today but also in the future.